TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 This PTP implementation sets up CPSW ALE classifiers with PTP multicast MAC address and PTP EtherType PTP classifier as match criteria to have PTP traffic routed to dedicated UDMA RX flow.

-The remote configuration infrastructure provided by Ethernet Firmware is built on top of the *remote_device* framework.
+The remote configuration infrastructure provided by Ethernet Firmware is built using the *ethremotecfg* framework which uses IPC LLD.
+Ethernet Firmware supports three types of messages namely, requests, responses and notifications.
+Requests are primarily sent by the remote clients and waits for the response from the ETHFW server.
+The notifications from server to client donot have any ACKs where from client to server notifies will be returned with a server ACK.
+Remote configuration is based on the application defined server-client protocols which can be found in */ethfw/ethremotecfg/protocol* folder.
 Ethernet Firmware plays the role of a server which accepts and processes commands from the remote clients and carry out operations such as attaching/detaching, registering a MAC address or IP, etc, on the client's behalf.

 CPSW register configuration is carried out exclusively by Ethernet Firmware, remote cores are not expected/allowed to perform any CPSW5G/CPSW9G register access, though that